satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 science, there are a number of problems that need to be addressed, three of which we list below.

-Reviewers have a tough job!
+Reviewers suffer!

-1. \*\*Reviewers work in isolation and have limited expertise.\*\*
+1. \*\*Reviewers are expected to have comprehensive expertise.\*\*

-Reviewers work in isolation, unable to discuss the content of the article with the authors or other reviewers.
+Reviewers are expected to work in isolation, unable to discuss the content of the article with the authors or other reviewers.
 When faced with an article that may be authored by half a dozen or more experts in their respective disciplines, how could a few reviewers be expected to have the range of expertise necessary to adequately understand and gauge the significance (or insignificance) of a given article?
 Why are the different components of an article, including the background, experimental design, methods, analysis of results, and interpretations handed over as a package to each reviewer, rather than delegated to many experts in each domain?

+- only negative comments included - didn’t have expertise in or comment on

+- The review process is slow.

+- Not interactive or real-time.

-7. \*\*Reviewers are unable to comprehensively evaluate studies.\*\*
+7. \*\*Reviewers do not have sufficient access to methods and materials to evaluate a study.\*\*

 The typical review process does not require submission of data and software associated with an article, and the descriptions provided in